Library language: What does it all mean?

 - if an item is available to borrow

-Cardiff University's library catalogue is called LibrarySearch - you can access it via the Library tab in Cardiff Portal.
+Cardiff University's library catalogue is called LibrarySearch - you can access it via the Libraries pages on the intranet.
 We also sometimes call it the OPAC – which stands for Online Public Access Catalogue.

 Library of Congress Classification (LCC): This is one of the systems our libraries use to make sure books on the same subject are put in the same place on our shelves.
 When we buy a new book the cataloguing department assigns a classmark to it according to the rules of the Library of Congress Classification system.
 This will tell library staff where to put the book on the shelves.
 For example books on physics are shelved under the letters QC.
 Some of our libraries use a different system called the Dewey Decimal Classification system (DDC).